moltenform/labs_coordinate_pictures/src/tools/ben_python_img/README.md

 Tools for resizing images and converting between formats.

-Aims for high quality; uses recent builds of mozjpeg and cwebp rather than PIL's built-in codecs.
+Aims for high quality; uses recent builds of mozjpeg rather than PIL's built-in codecs.

 ### Usage